Dangerous Love (novel): Book Five

 Dr. Okocha talks to Omovo about the darkness of the ghetto, and he lets Omovo stay in his workshop to live and master art.
 Omovo wakes up and walks around and paints the Atlantic ocean at night with big ships on the beach and a tree in the foreground with the girl who was ritually sacrificed.
 He isn't satisfied with how the face turns out and leaves her without a face, and he titles the painting "Related Losses" and knows that it will remain unfinished.

 Seven years later, Omovo has painted seven Ifeyiwa paintings and he returns to "Related Losses" and repaints the piece to focus more on the girl.
 He paints a face on the girl as well.
 Omovo then travels to Keme's house and Keme's mom takes care of him and has him sleep there.

 With his father still in prison, Omovo goes to visit him to tell him miscellaneous compound news and his father never speaks.
 At the end of the visit Omovo mentions that it was his birthday and his dad gives him a lucky chain that Omovo's mother gave him.
-Keme and Omovo get together and talk about their friends; Okoro was hit by a truck and Dele writes to Okoro from the United States.
+Keme and Omovo discuss their friends; Okoro was hit by a truck and Dele writes to Okoro from the United States.
 The two men, Keme and Omovo, talk of their generation being doomed, of Ifewiya and their dangerous love.

 In the final chapter, Omovo decides to go to the park and Keme waits for him outside as Omovo goes to the beach and walks through the woods.
 Omovo senses spirits in the woods and hears someone call his name, he falls and listens to the earth.
-Eventually, Omovo gets up and wanders thinking of how he doesn't know the future.
+Eventually, Omovo rises and thinks of how he does not know the future.